 Akkadian is the world’s oldest written Semitic language and the first connected texts (in Old Akkadian) date from about 2400 BC.
 It was written in cuneiform (wedge-shaped) script, which developed from a pictorial forerunner first attested in the area in c.
 3300 BC.
 Most cuneiform texts were written with a reed stylus on clay tablets but other media include stone, metal, and waxed writing boards.

-Akkadian may be offered as a first or second language within the B.A. in Egyptology and Ancient Near Eastern Studies.
+Akkadian may be offered as a first or second language within the BA in Egyptology and Ancient Near Eastern Studies.
 Students taking Arabic or Hebrew as a main subject may choose Egyptology and Ancient Near Eastern Studies as a second subject, specializing in Akkadian.
-Students may also specialise in Akkadian within Egyptology and the Ancient Near Eastern Studies as a main or second subject in the joint degree of Classics and Oriental Studies.
+Students may also specialise in Akkadian within Egyptology and the Ancient Near Eastern Studies as a main or second subject in the joint degree of Classics & Asian and Middle Eastern Studies.